- Post-Frame Super Truss

 - Rodents cannot run down top edge of wall strapping to gain access into other parts of building once insulated.

-- Four carriage bolts to bolt each truss to post for strong connection.
+- Four carriage bolts or RSS structural screws to fasten each truss to post for strong connection.

-- Olympic buildings are designed with continuous eave ventilation which is very important to bring fresh air into the building to help prevent condensation from forming on underside of roof cladding.
+- Olympic buildings are designed with continuous eave ventilation which eliminates gable vents and is very important to bring fresh air into the building to help prevent condensation from forming on underside of roof cladding.
 This vented area is also protected with a filter to stop insects and snow from getting through.

 - Flush framing of 2×4 roof purlins on edge vs. 2×4 or 2×6 strapping on flat results in less deflection when roof experiences load.

-- Our truss heel is 10” vs. 6” or 8” giving you more room to put a greater amount of insulation on top of wall (R-28 vs. R-12).
+- Our truss heel is a minimum of 10” vs. 6” or 8”, giving you more room to put a greater amount of insulation on top of wall (R-28 vs. R-12).
 On any building this is the greatest area of heat loss other than open doors and windows.

-- Base trim at bottom of wall sheets come with foam closures between sheets and base trim on uninsulated buildings.
+- Base trim at bottom of wall sheets come with foam enclosures between sheets and base trim on uninsulated buildings.

 - Centre door guide on double sliding doors.